-Thought leadership is one of those PR jargon words that everybody loves to hate.
-For those of us who work on the business-to-business (B2B) side of SHIFT, it’s almost always an ask in agency RFPs issued by prospective clients and it’s usually included in many of our new business presentations.
-But what does it really mean and why should we all pay attention to it?
+Thought leadership is one of those PR and communications jargon words that everybody loves to hate.
+For those of us who work on the business-to-business (B2B) side of SHIFT, it’s almost always an ask in agency RFPs issued by prospective clients and an ongoing priority for current clients.
+But what does it really mean and why should we focus on it in communications programs?

 It’s an asset to have strong data that backs up your thought leadership platform.
 Try issuing a data report or running a survey of IT decision makers that will showcase the realities of business today.
 Then, with those results, tie that back to your thought leadership message and either dispel myths within the industry or shed light on real-world business problems.